 Obviously, the menu has to be strong enough to bring back repeat customers, but selfie-friendly design can get customers in the door.

 From Anchorman to Saved by the Bell to Stranger Things, some cult-favorite movies and TV shows have been translated into successful pop-ups in the past few years (complete with menu items like “Mac & Screech” and “More Cowbell”).

 Fans relish the opportunity to talk about their favorite show or movie with each other.
 And for restaurant owners, it’s a great opportunity to experiment with menu items before launching a more permanent establishment.
 (Be sure that if you’re interested in a pop-culture-themed restaurant, you get clearance from the original makers.)

 As the food truck craze has transitioned from trend to movement, diners’ tastes for global cuisine and experimental concepts has grown.
 Tap into that appetite by opening an indoor market featuring a rotating roster of local food trucks.

 There, food truck owners can rent space and reach a new, wider audience, while you can offer customers a fresh alternative to dining out and enough options to satisfy any crew.

 You could serve the greatest food in the world, but if customers don’t want to visit your restaurant, you won’t survive.
-Give yourself an advantage by opening up shop in an intriguing or unusual location, like an old factory, church or historic home (bonus points for ties to famous families, notorious crimes or rumoured hauntings).
-And don’t limit yourself to brick-and-mortar locations — converted ships, planes and trains are other appealing destinations for adventurous diners.
+Give yourself an advantage by opening up shop in an intriguing or unusual location, like an old factory, church, or historic home (bonus points for ties to famous families, notorious crimes, or rumored hauntings).
+And don’t limit yourself to brick-and-mortar locations — converted ships, planes, and trains are other appealing destinations for adventurous diners.